triton-inference-server/server/docs/client.rst

 Ensemble Image Classification Example Application
 -------------------------------------------------

-In comparison to the image classification example above, this example uses an ensemble of a custom image preprocessing model and a Caffe2 ResNet50 model, so that you can send the image binaries and receive classification results without preprocessing the images beforehand.
+In comparison to the image classification example above, this example uses an ensemble of an image-preprocessing model implemented as a custom backend and a Caffe2 ResNet50 model.
+This ensemble allows you to send the raw image binaries in the request and receive classification results without preprocessing the images on the client.
 The ensemble image classification example that uses the C++ client API is available at `src/clients/c++/ensemble\_image\_client.cc
 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/clients/c%2B%2B/ensemble_image_client.cc>`_.
 The Python version of the image classification client is available at `src/clients/python/ensemble\_image\_client.py